weibw/gitskills/README.md

 # gitskills
-Creating a new branch is quick AND simple.
+Creating a new branch is quick
-添加的改动不影响分支合并
-qnm